 There are many cryptocurrencies and lots of other tokens on Ethereum, but there are some things that only ETH can do.

 ETH is the lifeblood of Ethereum.
-When you send ETH or use an Ethereum application, you'll pay a small fee in ETH to use the Ethereum network.
-This fee is an incentive for a miner to process and verify what you're trying to do.
+When you send ETH or use an Ethereum application, you'll pay a fee in ETH to use the Ethereum network.
+This fee is an incentive for a block producer to process and verify what you're trying to do.

-Miners are like the record-keepers of Ethereum – they check and prove that no one is cheating, and perform work for the right to propose a block of transactions.
+Currently, miners are like the record-keepers of Ethereum—they check and prove that no one is cheating, and perform work for the right to propose a block of transactions.
 Miners who do this work are also rewarded with small amounts of newly-issued ETH.

 If you'd like to learn more about Ethereum, the technology behind ETH, check out our introduction.